ViralTexts/gtr-clusters/clusters/18770212-sn82014805-HowToTreatInsectStings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ed, to get cooled as soon as possible.
+and to avoid becoming heated again for
 at least two days.
 Nothing is so npt to
 make the poison active as heat, and
 nothing favors its activity less than